Ready or Not (2009 film)

 Ready or Not is a 2009 independent American comedy film directed by Sean Doyle and written by Doyle and Travis Kurtz.
-The film stars Christian Oliver, Seamus Dever, Evan Helmuth, and Jonathan Murphy as four college friends who become stranded in Mexico during a bachelor party.
+The film stars Christian Oliver, Seamus Dever, Evan Helmuth, and Jonathan Murphy as four college friends who become stranded in Mexico during a bachelor party, leading to a series of misadventures.

 Plot

 Four college friends, led by best man Marc, attend a bachelor party in Las Vegas for Chris, who is getting married in six days.
 Marc convinces them to extend the celebration by taking a plane to Mexico, where they become stranded.
 Now they must get back to the United States in time for Chris' wedding.